 This review has been updated for 2019.
 Previously the Netgear D8500 was the highest specced option of the market, but it had mixed reviews and it now appears to be end of life.
 This, therefore, leaves the NETGEAR D7800-100UKS as the best Netgear model on the market,

-The Billion BiPAC 8900AX-2400 has the best reviews all around.
+The Billion BiPAC 8900AX-2400 has the equal best reviews all round and has more reviews than the Draytek.
 The general consensus is that this router is much more reliable than Netgear products.
-It tends to be a bit more of a business orientated router, so may not be as user-friendly as Netgear or TP-Link alternatives.
+It tends to be a bit more of a business-orientated router, so may not be as user-friendly as Netgear or TP-Link alternatives.

 - Overall - 90%90%